Skip to main content

 Compliance Evaluation

-An evaluation focused on assessing whether a programme adheres to legal, regulatory, donor, and organizational requirements and standards.
+An evaluation focused on assessing whether a program adheres to legal, regulatory, donor, and organizational requirements and standards.

 Accountability Mechanisms

-The systems, processes, and structures that enable organisations to answer to stakeholders, including communities, donors, and partners, for their performance, decisions, and use of resources.
+The systems, processes, and structures that enable organizations to answer to stakeholders, including communities, donors, and partners, for their performance, decisions, and use of resources.